 Background and History

-During normal production of 1937 nickels at the Denver Mint, excessive clashing of the dies occurred.
-This was noted by a newer and somewhat inexperienced Mint employee, Mr. Young.
-Normally, when dies were severely clashed, they would be replaced, but Mr. Young tried to solve the problem by re-polishing the dies.
-This was a common practice at the early United States Mint, and was still done to remove minor imperfections from the dies, but the problem was severe enough that extensive re-polishing was needed for the reverse die.
+During normal production of 1937 nickels at the Denver Mint, excessive die clashing occurred.
+A die clash takes place when the obverse and reverse dies strike each other without a planchet between them, and parts of the image from one die is impressed upon the other.
+The clashing was noted by a newer and somewhat inexperienced Mint employee, known as Mr. Young.
+Normally, when dies are severely clashed, they would be replaced, but Mr. Young tried to solve the problem by re-polishing the dies.
+This was a common practice at the early United States Mint, and was still done to remove minor imperfections from the dies, but the problem was severe enough that extensive re-polishing was needed.

-During the re-polishing process, part of the area of the already much used reverse die was over-polished and not only the die clashes but some detail of the design was removed.
-This detail turned out to be the right foreleg of the buffalo, resulting in the creation of the well known variety.
-Perhaps overlooked or not deemed important at the time, the now erroneous reverse die was put back into production, and the coins that were struck were quickly dispersed into circulation.
-By the time inspectors discovered the error many thousands of coins were already circulating and it would not take long until the public discovered this mistake.
+During the re-polishing process of the reverse die, not only the die clashes were removed but also some details of the design.
+This turned out to be the right foreleg of the buffalo.
+Perhaps overlooked or not deemed important at the time, the reverse die was put back into production.
+The coins struck from the die were quickly released into circulation.

 Key Date Coin Mintage

-As the variety was not discovered immediately and virtually all pieces quietly entered circulation, it took some time before they were noticed by the general public.
-However, once the variety became more widely known, values rose and the pieces were quickly pulled from circulation, especially since the variety was easy to spot and visible without magnification.
+Virtually all examples quietly entered circulation and it took some time for the variety to be discovered.
+However, once the variety was discovered and became more widely known, values rose and the pieces were pulled from circulation.
+This was facilitated by the fact that the variety was easy to spot and visible without magnification.

 Many people found something magical or intriguing about a “three legged” buffalo on a circulating coin, a sentiment that persists to this day.
-In fact, many collectors decide to include this popular variety as the only variety in a set of Buffalo Nickels, leaving out other varieties such as the rare 1914/13 overdate and 1916 Doubled Die.
+In fact, many collectors decide to include this popular variety within a set of Buffalo Nickels, leaving out other varieties such as the rare 1914/13 overdate and 1916 Doubled Die.

 Finest Known and Values

-The 1937-D 3 Legged Buffalo Nickel is a scarce issue, but not extremely difficult to find.
-Most of the examples that are encountered, however, are in circulated condition, and only a minority have survived in uncirculated grades.
+The 1937-D “Three Legged” Buffalo Nickel is a scarce issue, but not extremely difficult to find.
+Most of the examples that are encountered are in circulated condition, and only a minority have survived in uncirculated grades.
 Most of these, as the population reports testify, are in the lower mint state grades, with major bagmarks and perhaps some luster breaks.
-Gems, meaning those graded MS-65, are very rare and trade for a big premium.
-Examples graded at higher levels are usually accepted as a major rarity and are seldom offered for sale.
+Gems, meaning those graded MS-65, are very rare and trade for a large premium.
+Examples graded at higher levels are usually viewed as a major rarity and seldom offered for sale.

-The PCGS population reports shows that the finest pieces graded by the company as four pieces certified in MS66.
-One grade lower, there are around 50 examples graded MS65, although it appears that as much as one-third of this number consists of resubmissions.
-The population numbers at NGC are slightly higher, but their report also appears to be heavily influenced by resubmissions.
-One coin has been graded as MS 67 * (the star denoting extraordinary eye-appeal) with two others are graded MS 67, although it is possible that all of these are the same coin or perhaps two different which have been resubmitted.
-One grade lower, there are 19 examples graded as MS 66, again possibly inflated by resubmissions.
+The PCGS population reports shows the finest pieces graded by the company as about a dozen pieces certified in MS66.
+One grade lower, there are around 60 examples graded MS65, although it appears that as much as one-third of this number consists of resubmissions.
+The population numbers at NGC are similar, but their report also appears to be heavily influenced by resubmissions.
+One coin has been graded as MS-67* (the star denoting extraordinary eye-appeal) with two others are graded MS-67.
+Moving lower, there are 20 examples graded as MS-66 and about 60 examples graded MS-65.

-The highest price realized for this major variety/error was $97,750 for one of the NGC MS 67’s.
+The highest price realized for this major variety was $97,750 for one of the NGC MS 67’s.
 One of the PCGS MS-66’s sold in 2005 for $86,250.
-Other high grade examples have sold for lower amounts, with MS-65 coins usually selling for approximately $ 30,000 to 40,000.
-Circulated examples of this issue are much more easily found and depending on the grade can be found priced under the $1,000 level.
+Other high grade examples have sold for lower amounts, with MS-65 coins usually selling for approximately $20,000 – $30,000.
+Circulated examples of this issue are much more easily found and depending on the grade can be purchased for under $1,000.